OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 * Avoid circular references between modules.
 * Clearly define the responsibilities of each module.
 * Remove unused references.
-* Encapsulate business logic in User Actions.
+* Encapsulate business logic in Server Actions.
 * Create user story driven interfaces.
 * Don't isolate the data model in one module.
 Modules should be functional units instead of architectural units.
 * Use asynchronous logic when possible.